grittypuffy/picabord_web/README.md

 ## Raspberry Pi / Docker Hosting

-This repository includes a multi-architecture `Dockerfile` and a GitHub Actions workflow that builds and publishes images to GitHub Container Registry (GHCR).
-See `docs/RPI_DEPLOYMENT.md` for full instructions on building, testing, and running the container on Raspberry Pi devices (arm64) as well as on amd64.
-CI builds on `main` target amd64 and arm64 by default; armv7 builds must be run manually or as a special workflow.
+This repository includes a Dockerfile and a GitHub Actions workflow that builds and publishes images to GitHub Container Registry (GHCR).
+See `docs/RPI_DEPLOYMENT.md` for full instructions on building, testing, and running the container on Raspberry Pi devices (arm64 v8).
+CI builds on this repository now target `linux/arm64/v8` only; other platforms must be built manually or via a custom workflow.

 Quick commands: